Massachusetts Environmental Police: Water bailiff oath

 In 1673, a law passed which said that all profits from the Cape Cod fishery would be used to fund a public school.
 In 1684, the taking of mackerel ashore with seines or nets was prohibited under the forfeiture of the seines nets vessels and boats employed.
 The forfeitures were to be divided between the informer and the colony.
 Magistrates were authorized to issue warrants to persons empowering them as water bailiffs to make such seizures.
 The Massachusetts Bay Colony (situated around present day Boston and Salem) and the Colony of New Plymouth (situated around present day Barnstable County, Plymouth county and Bristol county) unified in 1692 to form the Province of Massachusetts Bay.
 In 1693, deer hunting was prohibited between January 1 and July 1.
-The first offense forty schillings, second offense three pounds, third offense five pounds.
+The first offense forty shillings, second offense three pounds, third offense five pounds.
 In 1710, a law was passed that banned the hunting of waterfowl from any boat, canoe, float, raft, or vessel.
-The penalty for breaking the law was a fine of forty schillings and a three-year prohibition from hunting any waterfowl.
+The penalty for breaking the law was a fine of forty shillings and a three-year prohibition from hunting any waterfowl.
 In 1727, the law was revised to include the prohibition of hunting waterfowl at night.
 The penalty from the crime was split between the person reporting the crime and the poor.

 In 1717, to increase the deer population, a law was passed which prohibited any killing of bucks, does, and fawns until August 1, 1721.